Built For The Worst Weather Mother Nature (or anyone else) Can Throw At Them

 Can Impact Windows Stop A Bullet?

-Since impact windows are able to stop large flying debris like 2×4's, it's easy to wonder if they are bullet proof too.
+Since impact windows are able to stop large flying debris like 2×4's, it's easy to wonder if they are bullet resistant too.
 While these windows are designed to stop large objects, they aren't designed to stop bullets.
 Does that mean they can't?
 Not always!

 These windows are built using the same principle of layered glass.
 However, the thickness and number of layers really determine the ability of the window to stop a bullet.